icob2019/icob2019.github.io/venue.md

 A broader range of accommodation options can be found in a neighbouring town of Dundee.
 Travel from and to St Andrews is easy via a 30-minute regular-service bus (number 99A-D).

-[APEX Hotel (Dundee)](https://www.apexhotels.co.uk/apex-city-quay-hotel-spa) is offering a number of rooms (BnB) for ICOB2019 delegates at a competitive reduced rate.
+[APEX Hotel (Dundee)](https://www.apexhotels.co.uk/apex-city-quay-hotel-spa) is offering a number of rooms (BnB) for ICOB2019 delegates at a competitive reduced rate (until 9th April!).
 These rooms are limited and on a first-come first-serve basis.
 Single and double rooms are available for exactly 3 nights starting from the 21<sup>st</sup> May.
 Please use the reference SAN2105 and book directly from dundee.reservations@apexhotels.co.uk  or tel. central reservations on 0800 049 8000.

 ### Travel {#travel}